signalfx/integrations/aws-lambda/README.md

 SignalFx Wrapper provides real time monitoring of lambda functions as well as ability to send custom metric from your applications to SignalFx.

-To use SignalFx Wrapper, include SignalFx Lambda Wrapper in the your Lambda function.
+To use SignalFx Wrapper, include SignalFx Lambda Wrapper in your Lambda function.

 Instructions are provided in each of the Lambda wrapper.